horseisfish/horseisfish.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Master in Information Design @Taiwan Tech
 profile:
-  align: right
+  align: Left
-  image: prof_pic.jpg
+  image: my_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
-  more_info: >
+  # more_info: >
-    <p>555 your office number</p>
+  #   <p>555 your office number</p>
-    <p>123 your address street</p>
+  #   <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #   <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 I'm a passionate researcher with a focus on cutting-edge technologies such as mixed reality, artificial intelligence, machine learning, neural science, and haptic devices.
 My academic background includes a double major in electrical engineering and industrial design, which enables me to approach problems from various perspectives.

-Currently, I'm a visiting scholar at CU Boulder BAIC lab, where I'm excitedly working on a fascinating project that combines mixed reality with functional near-infrared spectroscopy (fNIRS).
+Currently, I just finished a visiting scholar program at CU Boulder [BAIC lab](https://baic.center/), where I'm excitedly working on a fascinating project that combines mixed reality with functional near-infrared spectroscopy (fNIRS).
 This endeavor allows me to explore the potential applications of MR and fNIRS technology together.

 I'm deeply committed to pushing the boundaries of knowledge in these captivating domains and thrive on collaborating with fellow experts to drive impactful research.